dominoes-poker/tg-bot/README.md

 ## How to start to play?

 1. Send `/start` to the bot
-2. Register a new player:
+2. Register a new player